placenamehere/patternlab/README.md

 ## Regular Use

-Each time you used Pattern Lab you'd want to follow these steps.
+Their are several options you can enable when using Pattern Lab on a regular basis.

-### 1. Watching for Changes & Auto-Regenerating Patterns
+### Watch for Changes & Auto-Regenerating Patterns

 Once you've generated the site Pattern Lab can watch for changes to patterns or their related data.
-When they're being watched, Pattern Labs' public files will be automagically rendered when you save patterns or their related data.
+When they're being watched, Pattern Lab's public files will be automagically rendered when you save patterns or their related data.
 To see changes all you need to do is refresh your browser.

 To set-up the watch do the following: